Debian - Update Bookworm to Trixie

 lsb_release -a

-I work as a freelancer in my company 7th Green, specializing in PHP development and DevOps.
-My main strengths include TYPO3, PHP in general, DevOps and Automation.
+I work as a freelancer in my company 7th Green.
+My strengths include TYPO3, PHP, DevOps and Automation.

-Please reach out, I will be happy to talk about your project.
+Reach out, I'd be happy to talk about your project.